riteshmehrotra/coaching-journal/index.md

 permalink: /
 ---

-Hi, I am Ritesh Mehrotra.

-I coach and mentor software development teams on software design, architecture and best practices for agile software development with customer centricity as primary focus.
+# Introduction

+Hello!
+My name is **Ritesh Mehrotra**.
+I am an Enterprise and Technical agility practitioner and coach.

+This journal is an aggregation of my work and experience working in various roles as Software Developer, Tech Consultant and coach with different organizations.

+I offer coaching and mentoring services in following areas
+- Organizational agility: Culture and skill building, Coaching and facilitation skills
+- Product agility: Product discovery, Customer centricity, Development and delivery management
+- Technical agility: Software design, Quality, DevOps and best development practices

 I am a keen contributor on agile transformation initiatives.
-I help teams in my wider organization with their agile transformation journey, which includes workshops on Scrum, Kanban to DevOps and development practices inclusive of TDD, pair programming and refactoring.

-I am a strong follower of XP development practices, which inspire me to be a disciplined contributor.
-The quest of continuous and collaborative learning, led me to create a knowledge sharing platform in form of a meetup group named TechTalks (https://www.meetup.com/techtalkssg/).
+As a strong believer in community driven growth with collaborative learning, I host a community for technology enthusiasts named <a target="_blank" href="https://www.meetup.com/techtalkssg/">TechTalks</a>, which is a knowledge sharing platform on Meetup.
 Apart from being a rich knowledge sharing platform, TechTalks serves as a networking ground for entrepreneurs, professionals and tech enthusiasts to meet and exchange ideas.